All Episodes

 And so they double down.

-And you know, this was easily preventable, and that every single person who has lost property should be suing the state of California.
+And every single person who has lost property should be suing the state of California.

-Donald Trump in 2018 and his interior secretary at the time, Ryan Zink, pointed out that the green mentality had caused California's conflagrations then, back in 2018, when it was also a disaster.
+Donald Trump in 2018 and his Interior Secretary at the time, Ryan Zink, pointed out that the green mentality had caused California's conflagrations then, back in 2018, when it was also a disaster.

-And Donald Trump said there's no reason for these deadly and costly forest fires in California, except that forest management is so poor.
+And Donald Trump said there's no reason for these deadly and costly forest fires in California except that forest management is so poor.

 What happens?

-Ryan Zink gets thrown out on some bogus corruption scandal, and then uh because he was green enemy number one, of course, and Gavin Newsom and Co.
+Ryan Zink gets thrown out on some bogus corruption scandal and then because he was green enemy number one of course and Gravin Newsom and co just completely ignored Donald Trump.

 You add to that what you just mentioned about the incompetence of local government, Karen Bass being a perfect example.

-Unbelievable that she's off holidaying in Ghana at taxpayer expense instead of being back with the people of LA.
+Unbelievable that she's off holidaying in Ghana at taxpayer expense instead of being back with the people of LA and to also apologize and make amends for her terrible water management as well.

 DEI is like a toxic poison that has gone through every single institution and it is rendering them incompetent.